-In various guises Chester Municipal Charities has been working to help the people of Chester and a defined surrounding area for over 800 years.
+In various guises, The Chester Bluecoat Charity has been working to help the people of Chester and a defined surrounding area for over 800 years.
 Society has changed immeasurably during that time and the Charity has changed to meet new challenges and to continue to help the most disadvantaged in our society.
 We have helped many organisations in projects to support social cohesion, education and community development.

 The Trustees have recently reviewed our grant making process and criteria to reflect the needs of today.
 We want to encourage the organisations to whom we make grants to think big, to be really focused on making a positive step change in reducing the causes of poverty, disadvantage and inequality of opportunity.
 Therefore, we encourage ambitious projects with robust proposals looking for funding to make these changes to apply to our “Strategic Funding” programme set at a minimum of £2,000.

 We recognise that sometimes a relatively small grant can make a big difference so we also have a “Small Grants” programme for applications under £500 in a single grant.
 These applications have less stringent application requirements however they should still be able to demonstrate how they support the Charity’s strategic objective of “structurallychanging the reasons for poverty, disadvantage and inequality of opportunityand raising and supporting aspirations in our areas of benefit.”

 We make grants to organisations which aim to structurally change the reasons for poverty, disadvantage and inequality of opportunity, to raise and support aspirations in our areas of benefit.

 As well as demonstrating how they meet the Charity’s funding objectives, applicants for Strategic Funding must meet the following criteria: